 Projected Job Growth

 The field of baby photography is highly competitive.
 The recent rise in user-friendly digital cameras decreased the demand for professional photographs.
-Because of this, a slower-than-average job growth of 3% was expected for photographers from 2014-2024, per the BLS.
+Because of this, an employment decline of 6% was expected for photographers from 2018-2028, per the BLS.

 Daily job duties vary depending on whether the professional is a salaried company worker, a freelancer for one or more companies, or self-employed.
 Baby photographers, whether self-employed or company-employed, often work in a studio.